bjanderson70/cqrs_dx/README.md

 # Salesforce CQRS

 Command-Query Responsibility Segregation, or CSRQ, provides the ability to separate Query from Commands responsibilities using SOLID Principles.
 Queries retrieve information from a sink (data store) for the user.
 A command performs a task, such as update a sink (data store).
 Commands mutate state, while a Query does not.
 Technically, a Command does not return a value; however, the example which follows will return status.
-Each provides a single responsibility (Liskov principle in soLid).
+Each provides a single responsibility (Single Responsibility principle in Solid).

 Documentation can be found in the _docs_ directory and [CQRS](https://github.com/bjanderson70/cqrs_dx/blob/master/docs/CQRS-Design.pdf)